imzqqq/chat/website/spec/content/application-service-api.md

 Application services should include an `external_url` in the `content` of events it emits to indicate where the message came from.
-This typically applies to application services that bridge other networks into Chat, such as IRC, where an HTTP URL may be available to reference.
+This typically applies to application services that bridge other networks into Matrix, such as IRC, where an HTTP URL may be available to reference.

 Clients should provide users with a way to access the `external_url` if